Guide - Colmi ring

 | Workouts | No | Requires a smartwatch or another connected source |

-| Skin temperature (R09 only) | In development, not verified | Not in the app's current build |
+| Skin temperature (R09 only) | Yes | Verified on physical hardware |

 How ring data merges with your smartwatch data

 If you also wear a smartwatch, FitMesh Sync doesn't add the two sources together: it applies a source-priority fusion, where the ring is the sleep specialist and wins overnight, while the smartwatch wins during the day for the metrics where it's more accurate.
-Each metric is counted only once, with the best source available at that moment — no doubled steps, no doubled hours of sleep.
+Each metric is counted only once, with the best source available at that moment β no doubled steps, no doubled hours of sleep.

 The R09: same protocol, one extra sensor

-What we're building: temperature as a wellness signal
+Temperature as a wellness signal

 Why temperature will never be a diagnosis